2023 Best Value Construction Trades Schools in the Far Western US Region

 Construction Trades majors at CET, Soledad take out an average of $6,051 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $10.

-Full Construction Trades at CET, Soledad Report
+Read full report on Construction Trades at CET, Soledad

 On average, construction trades graduates from CET, Colton take out $6,051 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $10.

 The excellent programs at InterCoast Colleges - Anaheim helped the school earn the #5 place on this year’s ranking of the best construction trades schools in the Far Western US Region .
-InterCoast Colleges - Anaheim is a fairly small private for-profit school located in the large city of Anaheim.
+InterCoast Colleges - Anaheim is a small private for-profit school located in the city of Anaheim.

 After completing their degree, construction trades graduates from InterCoast Colleges - Anaheim carry an average student debtload of $11,887.
 The average monthly payment of a loan this size is about $76, assuming that the borrower is on a 10-year repayment plan.